 Another noteworthy medical intervention that allopaths are permitted to employ, includes the placement of maggots into infected and gangrenous wounds.
 They call it LARVAL THERAPY.
 Larva therapy is actually very useful and benign, has low side effects, and has antimicrobial effects as well as debridement action.
 In some ways, larva are more useful than doctors.
 Ironically they are only used when the antibiotics fail or the germs outsmart them.

 If you haven’t heard, Viagra (silendafil) is not just for men anymore.
 Women were taking it off-label for “idiopathic pulmonary fibrosis” years before any RCT was done.
-HERE you will see that the majority of pulmonary fibrosis is idiopathic, but what is known is that doctors are causing most of what is not idiopathic.
+You will find that the majority of pulmonary fibrosis is idiopathic, but what is known is that doctors are causing most of what is not idiopathic.
 Radiation therapy and drugs are common causes.
-There is no overwhelming evidence that silendafil helps with IPF, as can be seen HERE.
+There is no overwhelming evidence that silendafil helps with IPF.
 No matter, Pfizer’s income swelled nicely after this non-evidence based practice came about.
 Silendafil has many adverse effects, side effects and drug interactions.

 Conventional medicine is rife with bizarre interventions that are well accepted, and usually involve an expensive drug, biological agent, and hefty fee for the doctor.
 It seems very odd to me how viciously vitamin C has been attacked given that it is both safe and easily available.
 Could it be because vitamin C is not patented and because it leads to an improvement in overall health that FDA HAS COME DOWN SO HARD AGAINST ITS INTRAVENOUS USE?